paulowe/gcp/ip addresses.md

 VM doesnt know external IP; It is mapped to the internal IP

-**Note** Although you can create large network sizes that can accomodate a lot of attachable IPs, in GCP there is a limit to the number of instances you can provision per network - 15,000 VMs (as of 28 June 2021)
+**Note** Although you can create large network sizes that can accomodate a lot of attachable IPs, in GCP there is a limit to the number of instances you can provision per network - 15,000 VMs (as of 28 June 2021).
+Further hardware limitations may exist based on the region/zone.